The Jennings & Rebecca Jones Chair of Excellence in Urban and Regional Planning

 - Encourage interactions of faculty and students with practitioners in a broad range of industries and institutions influenced and expected to be impacted by growth.

 - Support the on-campus development of curriculum materials and faculty more conversant with the issues of the region.

-Currently the Chair of Excellence focuses on the Nashville and Clarksville MSAs.
+Currently, the Chair of Excellence focuses his efforts on the Nashville and Clarksville MSAs.